lightrush/framework-laptop-formula/README.md

 # Automated post-install setup of Ubuntu 20.04 on the Framework Laptop

 ## CAUTION
-This has only been tested on Ubuntu 20.04.3 (Linux 5.11), on a Framework with i5-1135G7, non-vPro AX210.
+This has only been tested on Ubuntu 20.04.3 (Linux 5.11), on Frameworks with i5, i7 and non-vPro AX210.
 It may or may not work on anything that it wasn’t tested on.
+Work has been done to make it safe for 21.04 and above, but the authors haven't tested it!
 Use your own judgement.

+## CHANGELOG
+- Enable graphics acceleration in VMware Workstation Player.
+- Workarounds relevant to Ubuntu 20.04 are only applied on 20.04.
+Applying the formula on 21.04 or above would skip those.
+This has not been tested on non-20.04.
+- `hibernate` was tested on Manjaro 21.1.6.
+It works and can be used.
+...

 ## [TL;DR, but ideally read the rest if this is your first time](https://github.com/lightrush/framework-laptop-formula/blob/main/README.md#faq)